gigzwork/feature-requests/README.md

-# 💡 gigz.work – Feature Requests & Voting
+# 💡gigz.work – Feature Requests & Voting

 Welcome to the official gigz.work community-driven feature board!
 Here you can **suggest new features**, **upvote ideas**, and help shape the future of our platform.